-Chapter 8.
-Tools and Scripts - 77 of 134 OPTIONS: Set verbosity 1-5 (-v1 = quiet, -v5 = highest). -v<n> -L <log> Specify the path to a log file, or the special value 'off' to disable logging.
-By default, all output (stdout and stderr) goes to EDITME_DEFAULT_LOG NOTE: This script is self-logging.
+-v<n> Set verbosity 1-5 (-v1 = quiet, -v5 = highest).

+Specify the path to a log file, or the special value 'off' to disable logging.
+By default, all output (stdout and stderr) goes to EDITME_DEFAULT_LOG

+NOTE: This script is self-logging.
 That is, output displayed on the screen is simultaneously captured in the log file.
-Do not run this script with redirection operators like '> log' or '2>&1', and do not use 'tee.' -p Run preflight checks only, and then stop.
-By default, actual changes occur if preflight checks find no issues. -n No-Op.
-No actions are taken that would affect data significantly; instead commands are displayed rather than executed. -D Set extreme debugging verbosity.
-HELP OPTIONS: -h Display short help message Display man-style help message -V Display version info for this script and its libraries.
-FXAMPLES: A typical flow for this script is to do a preflight first, and then a live run, for any given instance: clear_depot_Map_fields.sh -i 1 -p clear_depot_Map_fields.sh -i 1
+Do not run this script with redirection operators like '> log' or '2>&1', and do not use 'tee.'

+- -p Run preflight checks only, and then stop.
+By default, actual changes occur if preflight checks find no issues. - -n No-Op.
+No actions are taken that would affect data significantly; instead commands are displayed rather than executed. - -D Set extreme debugging verbosity.

+- -h Display short help message

+- -man Display man-style help message

+- -V Display version info for this script and its libraries.

+A typical flow for this script is to do a preflight first, and then a live run, for any given instance: clear_depot_Map_fields.sh -i 1 -p clear_depot_Map_fields.sh -i 1

+Note that if using '-n', the '-v5' flag should also be used.